Putting Flat $\Lambda$CDM In The (Redshift) Bin: Abstract

 \section{Abstract}

-Flat $\Lambda$CDM cosmology is specified by two constant fitting parameters in the late Universe, the Hubble constant $H_0$ and matter density (today) $\Omega_m$.
-In the cosmology literature, one typically \textit{assumes} that there is no redshift evolution of cosmological parameters when one fits data sets.
-Here, in mock observational Hubble data we demonstrate evolution in distributions of best fit parameters with effective redshift.
+Flat $\Lambda$CDM cosmology is specified by two constant fitting parameters at the background level in the late Universe, the Hubble constant $H_0$ and matter density (today) $\Omega_m$.
+Mathematically, $H_0$ and $\Omega_m$ are either integration constants arising from solving ordinary differential equations or are directly related to integration constants.
+Seen in this context, if fits of the $\Lambda$CDM model to cosmological probes at different redshifts lead to different $(H_0, \Omega_m)$ parameters, this is a mismatch between mathematics and observation.
+Here, in mock observational Hubble data (OHD) (geometric probes of expansion history) we demonstrate evolution in distributions of best fit parameters with effective redshift.
 As a result, considerably different $(H_0, \Omega_m)$ best fits from Planck-$\Lambda$CDM cannot be precluded in high redshift bins.
-We explore if observational Hubble data, Type Ia supernovae and standardisable quasar samples exhibit redshift evolution of best fit $\Lambda$CDM parameters.
-In all samples, we confirm an increasing $\Omega_m$ (decreasing $H_0$) trend with increasing bin redshift.
+We explore if OHD, Type Ia supernovae and standardisable quasar samples exhibit redshift evolution of best fit $\Lambda$CDM parameters.
+In all samples, we confirm a decreasing $H_0$ and increasing $\Omega_m$ trend with increasing bin redshift.
 Through comparison with mocks, we confirm that similar behaviour can arise randomly within the flat $\Lambda$CDM model with probabilities as low as $p = 0.0021$ ($3.1 \, \sigma$).
+We present complementary profile distribution analysis confirming the shifts in cosmological parameters in high redshift bins.
+In particular, we identify a redshift range where Planck $(H_0, \Omega_m)$ values are disfavoured at $99.6 \%$ ($2.9 \sigma$) confidence level in a combination of OHD and supernovae data.